Bell Aircraft: After World War II

 Bell played a crucial role in the development of rocket propulsion after WWII, spearheaded by the likes of some of the most brilliant minds in rocket science like Walter Dornberger (ex-commander of Nazi Germany Peenemünde Army Research Center) and Wendell Moore.
 Bell developed and fielded the world's first nuclear-tipped Air-to-Surface cruise missile, the GAM-63 RASCAL in 1957.
 Wendell Moore developed the Bell rocket belt, utilizing peroxide monopropellant rocket engines.
 While the rocket belt failed to be commercially developed, the rocket technology proved invaluable in future Bell programs.
 Bell's crowning achievement in the realm of rocketry was the Agena rocket engine.
 The Agena was a 12,000 lbf bi-propellant rocket that is considered to this day to be one of the most reliable rockets ever built.
 360 units were produced starting in the late 1950s and it was responsible for inserting into orbit most of the satellites launched by the United States in the 1960s.

 Helicopter development began at Bell Aircraft in 1941 with the Bell Model 30 first flying in 1943.
 Bell Helicopter became the only part of Bell Aircraft still producing aircraft when Bell was purchased by the Textron Corporation.
 That part of Textron is now known today as Bell Helicopter.
 After a series of successful helicopter designs, the UH-1 Iroquois became the most famous helicopter of the War in Vietnam, and Bell Helicopter still designs and manufactures helicopters today.

 Lawrence Bell died in 1956, and for several years afterwards the company was in financial difficulty.

 Textron purchased the Bell Aerospace division on 5 July 1960.
 Bell Aerospace was composed of three divisions of Bell Aircraft, including the helicopter division.
 Bell Aerospace Textron continued to play a significant role in NASA's mission to land men on the Moon in the 1960s.
 Bell designed and built the Reaction Control system for Project Mercury's Redstone command module and a similar system was incorporated into the North American X-15 spaceplane.
-NASA selected Bell to develop and built the LLRV Lunar Landing Research Vehicle, three of which were built in the early 1960s to train the Apollo astronauts to land on the Moon.
-Bell also designed the rocket engine used in the Apollo LEM Ascent Propulsion System, which was responsible for getting NASA's astronauts off the Moon.
+NASA selected Bell to develop and built the Lunar Landing Research Vehicle (LLRV), three of which were built in the early 1960s to train the Apollo astronauts to land on the Moon.
+Bell also designed the rocket engine used in the Apollo Lunar Excursion Module (LEM) Ascent Propulsion System, which was responsible for getting NASA's astronauts off the Moon.